apocalyptech/advmap/README.md

 -------------------------

 Just for my own purposes, here's a list of what's changed in each savegame format revision.
-The app can load any savegame version (so long as it's current, of course) but will always save in the most recent:
+The app can load any savegame version (so long as the app is current, of course) but will always save in the most recent:

 **v1**